Kevin Spacey Comes Out as Gay and Apologizes to Anthony Rapp for Past Inappropriate Behavior

 WireImage/FilmMagic

-Kevin Spacey has come out as a gay man and issued an apology to Broadway veteran and Star Trek: Discovery star Anthony Rapp after the actor publicly accused the Oscar winner of making a pass at him at his apartment when the younger star was just 14 years old in an interview with Buzzfeed News on Sunday.
+Kevin Spacey has come out as a gay man and issued an apology to Anthony Rapp after the Star Trek: Discovery star gave an interview to Buzzfeed News on Sunday, in which the Broadway vet publicly accused the House of Cards star of making a pass at him when he was just 14 years old.

+Soon after the story hit, the two-time Oscar winner apologized in a lengthy statement on social media.

 Spacey also wrote, "This story has encouraged me to address other things in my life...I have loved and had romantic encounters with men throughout my life, and I choose now to live as a gay man."